By Billy Graham • December 01, 2013

 Passover in the city of Jerusalem was a day of remembrance—the holiest of days for the Jews.
 This day marked victory from generations of bondage, freedom from enslavement by the Egyptian kingdom.
 What the Jewish nation failed to realize, however, was it had exchanged physical enslavement in Egypt for religious ritual as well as Roman rule.

 Jesus had been sent from Heaven to earth to identify with their suffering and to preach that His kingdom was not a human kingdom but the Kingdom of God Himself.
 He preached not religion but a personal relationship that God desired to have with people.
 They failed to see that God’s law revealed humanity’s sin.
 They didn’t like to think of themselves as sinners.
 Pride in their religious heritage had blinded their eyes to the truth that they too were sinners in need of forgiveness.
-They continued the practice of the law, unwilling to believe that Jesus had come to fulfill the law (Matthew 5:17) by cleansing it with His blood.
+They continued the practice of the law, unwilling to believe that Jesus had come to fulfill the law (Mat.
+5:17) by cleansing it with His blood.

 Many who followed Jesus loved the miracles that He performed.
 They loved His message of peace and love.
 But while they continued their sacrifices, they rejected the idea that their Messiah would have to die for sin.
 They had missed the purpose of the sacrificial system that for centuries had pointed toward the cross.
-The Bible says, “These are a shadow of the things that were to come; the reality, however, is found in Christ” (Colossians 2:17, NIV).
+The Bible says, “These are a shadow of the things that were to come; the reality, however, is found in Christ” (Col. 2:17, NIV).
 But when Jesus spoke of His death and the cross, many turned away from Him, rejecting the truth that all men and women are sinners and must repent of their sins and follow Him by faith.

-As Passover approached that year, “all the chief priests and elders of the people plotted against Jesus to put Him to death” (Matthew 27:1).
+As Passover approached that year, “all the chief priests and elders of the people plotted against Jesus to put Him to death” (Mat.
+27:1).
 This brewing storm overshadowed the celebration that was taking place in the city.
 Jerusalem was the destination for travelers who had come to observe the most religious holiday in the land.
 It was to be a time of remembrance, proclaiming that they were the people of God.
 Instead they became a mob who cried out for the blood of God’s Son—the very One who had come to redeem them from the bondage of sin and the law they could not keep.

 No one there that day would ever have thought such chaos would result in resounding victory.
 How could such a cataclysmic event as the crucifixion of Jesus Christ, robed in horror and brutality, turn out victorious?
 One must look into the greatest book ever written, the Bible, to find the truth.